Turn-The-Bus/Galvanometer-Instructional-Content/README.md

 The code is divided into 2 Repos:
 - [this one] Capstone-MVPThreeWebsite: The instructional content that comes before and after the lab
 - ________: The interactive virtual lab

+For more information about the code itself, please refer to the Wiki.

 ## Getting Started